This post may contain affiliate links. Please read my disclosure for more info.

 While Ambronite delivers the right amount of protein per serving, it’s a little light on fat.
 As a result, you need 2.5 servings to get sufficient calories and fat out of it to replace a meal.
-That’s perfectly fine, but keep in mind that it increases the cost per serving by the same factor, bringing it to the level of Ample.
-To let Ambronite qualify as a meal replacement drink, I have assumed 2.5 servings in the table below.
+That’s perfectly fine, but keep in mind that it increases the cost per serving by the same factor, making it the most expensive product in this review.

 I like Ambronite because it can be both a snack or a full meal, depending on how much powder you use.
 The single serving packs are incredibly practical for traveling, just don’t forget to bring a shaker bottle to mix it.

 To save an additional 15%, you can use discount code MK15 upon checkout.
 You can combine my code with Ample’s subscription option, which saves you an additional 10%.

 |Cost per 100kcal||$1.75 ($1.42)|